-RBWO providers are responsible for assuring that their independent living programs meet the following requirements as well as any applicable RCCL rules and regulations.
-The Office of Provider Management is responsible for monitoring RBWO providers to assure that Standards are met.
+RBWO providers are responsible for ensuring that their Independent Living Programs meet the following requirements.
+The Office of Provider Management is responsible for monitoring RBWO providers to ensure that Standards are met.

-Independent Living Programs (ILP) are different from TLP in that youth may live in an alternative living arrangement (i.e., community-based housing) rather than a group home, or other residential type facility.
+Independent Living Programs (ILP) are different from TLP in that youth may live in an alternative living arrangement (i.e., community- based housing) rather than a group home, or other residential type facility.
 All ILP youth must eventually transition into independent housing.
 This placement provides the opportunity for youth to experience decreased care and supervision as they become responsible for their own care.
 The goal of an independent living placement is to prepare youth to become socially and financially independent from the foster care system.
 Independent living placements shall begin no earlier than a youth's 18th birthday.
+Youth entering an independent living placement must have a high school diploma or a GED and a completed readiness assessment prior to admission.
+To maintain eligibility for extended foster care, youth must be: